c9845/licensekeys/README.md

 1. The file's data is parsed and the signature is decoded.
 1. The data is hashed and compared against the decoded signature using a public key.
 1. The response tells you if the license key is authentic.
+1. Check if the license is still active (not expired).

 # Development & Contributing